Paws and Whiskers Employees » Our Team

 Hello, my name is Michael Hagmeyer.
 I go to the University of Toledo where I study Information Systems.
 My Favorite cat at Paws and Whiskers is Melvin.
 In my free time I like to rollerblade and spend time outside.
 At home I have 2 dogs; A golden retriever named Harley, and a Border collie lab mix named Max.

 Clare is originally from Maumee, Ohio and graduated from the University of Dayton in 1991 with a B.A. in Psychology.
 She then earned her Veterinary Technician degree from Stautzenberger College in 1997.
-She is mom to two daughters and has a rescued greyhound named Sam.
+She is mom to two daughters, two cats (adopted from PAWS) Duchese and Loki, and a rescued greyhound named Sam.
 She enjoys watching her daughters compete in volleyball and participate in theater and dance.
 Clare like running, cycling, swimming, reading and cooking.

 Dave is a live long Toledo resident graduating from Whitmer High School.
 After a tour with the Navy he joined the Ohio Highway Patrol retiring in 1996.
 Dave started with PAWS in December 1996 as Shelter Manager and has held the position ever since.
 Dave is married, and his wife Pam is the driving force behind our Krafting for Kitties group.
 He has a son Paul, who retired from the army in August 2009, and a daughter Kimberlee who works in Yellowstone National Park.